 At Nextion, they collected typical comments:

 This is just one more piece of evidence that the deck is stacked against black professionals.
 The old saying is that minorities and women have to work twice as hard for half the credit.
-This data suggests that there’s something to it.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+This data suggests that there’s something to it.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.